December 2018, Author: Matthew Preston

 “I better be going,” said Kayleigh.
 “We don’t have a room upstairs like you!”
 The beer in me considered asking her to stay, but Ben was there and by the time I’d gathered my courage he was helping her on with her coat.
 “We can share a taxi if you like,” he told her and then after a too brief hug, they were gone.

 I ordered a final nightcap from the bar.
 “I shouldn’t really,” said the barmaid as she was pulling the pint.
-“But as long as you don’t tell the police…” and she smiled, and I smiled, kind of, and I finished my drink and stumbled up the stairs to my room.
+“But as long as you don’t tell the officials…” and she smiled and I smiled, kind of, and I finished my drink and stumbled up the stairs to my room.

 Later that night I woke, desperate for the toilet and regretting that I’d booked a room without an en suite.
 I pulled on my jeans and picked my way along the narrow winding corridor, stubbing my toes and banging my head on the exposed beams, on my way to the communal bathroom on the ground floor.
 Outside the December wind was rising, and the public house was softly creaking and moaning to itself.
 I trailed my hand on the rough plaster wall as I crept down the uneven staircase, my vision still blurry and my footing unsure.
 Downstairs was dark about for the flickering of the fire in the hearth, and there was no one about.
 I staggered towards the toilets, before pausing, a thought coming to my head.